yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-for-hibernate-orm-users.markdown

 ---
 layout: post
-title:  GigaSpaces as Second Level Cache
+title:  XAP as Second Level Cache
 categories: XAP97
-parent: space-persistency.html
+parent: space-persistency-overview.html
 weight: 1100
 ---

-{% summary %}Using GigaSpaces as a Hibernate cache provider; creating a Hibernate-integrated Data Grid with your existing ORM.{% endsummary %}
+{%summary%}{%endsummary%}

 {% anchor 1 %}

-# Overview

-This page explains how you can use GigaSpaces eXtreme Application Platform (XAP) to:
+This page explains how you can use  XAP to:

 - **Get a free 2nd-level distributed cache** for your [Hibernate](http://www.hibernate.org)-based database integration
 - **Scale up your database using the existing ORM** by adding a GigaSpaces Data Grid with back-end Hibernate integration